Posted by Ryan Howard on Sat, Dec 22, 2018

 - the findings may be beyond a 7 year reporting limitation and unable to be used for termination evidence.

-Gaining Consent to the Background Checks
+Obtaining Consent for Background Checks

 Just as a job candidate is required to sign a consent to a background check, so are current employees.
 An employer may feel that asking current employees could damage the employer-employee relationship.
 A current employee may feel that if his or her personal life isn't affecting their job, they shouldn't be subjected to a background check.